Introduction to AERO's classroom management resources

 How teachers and school leaders can use these resources

-The foundational classroom management resources support a structured approach to engaging and refining professional practice for teachers and school leaders.
+AERO's classroom management resources support a structured approach to implementing and refining professional practice for teachers and school leaders.

 Read and consider the following summary of effective classroom management to select one skill, practice or evidence focus for development.
 This selection may be guided by a whole-school or individual focus for development.